A Universal Framework for Multiport Network Analysis of Reconfigurable Intelligent Surfaces: Introduction

-While most of the research on conventional RIS and BD-RIS has primarily focused on system-level RIS optimization \cite{wu19b}-\cite{rao22} and on RIS architecture development \cite{she20}-\cite{li22-3}, only a few works have been devoted to model and analyze RIS-aided communication systems accounting for the \gls{em} properties of the RIS \cite{dir22}.
-With a focus on RIS modeled as an antenna array connected to a reconfigurable impedance network, three equivalent analyses are available to show the role of an RIS in wireless networks from different perspectives.
+While most of the research on conventional RIS and BD-RIS has primarily focused on RIS optimization \cite{wu19b}-\cite{rao22} and on RIS architecture development \cite{she20}-\cite{ner24}, only a few works have been devoted to model and analyze RIS-aided communication systems accounting for the \gls{em} properties of the RIS, such as impedance mismatching and mutual coupling \cite{dir22}.
+With a focus on RIS modeled as an antenna array connected to a reconfigurable impedance network, three equivalent analyses are available to show the role of RIS in wireless networks from different perspectives.
 First, in \cite{she20}, an RIS-aided communication model has been derived using multiport network analysis based on scattering parameters.
 Second, in \cite{gra21}, another RIS-aided communication model has been developed by using the impedance parameters.
 Interestingly, it has been shown in \cite{nos23} that the scattering parameters analysis of \cite{she20} and the impedance parameters analysis of \cite{gra21} lead to the same conclusion under the assumptions of perfect matching and no mutual coupling.
-Third, another equivalent analysis based on admittance parameters has been proposed in \cite{ner23-1} to model BD-RIS with sparse interconnections among the RIS elements.
-However, there is currently no universal framework for modeling RIS-aided systems according to impedance, admittance, and scattering parameters and clarifying the meaning of the different components in each model.
-Such a universal framework would improve our understanding of the different \gls{em}-compliant models for RIS-aided systems, and would provide additional tools to perform system level RIS optimization.
-Furthermore, it is still missing a thorough analysis of the impact of each approximation and assumption made to simplify the RIS-aided communication models.
+Third, another analysis based on admittance parameters has been proposed in \cite{ner23-1} to model BD-RIS with sparse interconnections among the RIS elements.
+However, there is currently no universal framework for modeling RIS-aided systems according to impedance, admittance, and scattering parameters, as well as clarifying the meaning of the different components in each model, despite their equivalence being well-established in microwave theory.
+Such a framework would improve our understanding of different \gls{em}-consistent models for RIS-aided systems, and would provide additional tools to perform RIS optimization.
+Furthermore, it would enable a thorough analysis of the impact of each approximation and assumption necessary to simplify existing RIS-aided communication models based on the different parameters.